Conduct Extends Expired Contract Involving Behaviour That Implies Disregard to Expiry Date TermsPage last modified: June 07 2022

 Liabilities are not to be forced upon people behind their backs any more than you can confer a benefit upon a man against his will.

 Like the learned trial judge, however, I would adopt the following excerpt from Smith's Leading Cases, 13th ed. at p.
 156 where it is said:

 But if a person knows that the consideration is being rendered for his benefit with an expectation that he will pay for it, then if he acquiesces in its being done, taking the benefit of it when done, he will be taken impliedly to have requested its being done: and that will import a promise to pay for it.

-As explained in Saint John Tug Boat, where an offer is made and a party to whom the offer was made acts as if the offer is accepted, then the law will deem that the contract was accepted.
-Similarly, per Coffee Time, where a contract expires and the parties act as if the contract is extended, the law will deem that the contract was extended.
-It appears apparent that, in this way, the law follows the moral principle that actions speak louder than words.
+As per Saint John Tug Boat, which directly addressed the point of law that where an offer is made and the party who received the offer behaves as if the offer is accepted, then the law will deem the offer as accepted and a valid contract in place, such a point of law was similarly applied in Coffee Time whereas a contract expired; however, the parties continued to act as if the contract was extended; and accordingly, the contract was deemed as extended.